recchia/CodeStyleGuide/README.md

 ```

 ### phpstorm
 The .jar file included in this direcotry MUST be imported into PhpStorm.
-When done, it will configure PhpStorm to the Linio code standards.
+When done, it will configure PhpStorm to the code standards.

 ### php-cs-fixer
 The included .php_cs file in this directory MUST be copied to the root of each and every code repository.
 It instructs php-cs-fixer to fix your code according to the code standards.
 The only